-$F = Se^{rT}$
+$$F = Se^{rT}$$

-(g) Cost of financing (using continuously compounded interest rate)

-T Time till expiration in years e 2.71828
+- (g) Cost of financing (using continuously compounded interest rate) - T Time till expiration in years e 2.71828 factor, than directly purchasing in the spot markets.

 Futures are used as a risk management tool by corporate, banks and investors.
 A risk in the spot markets can be hedged by entering into an equal and opposite transaction for the same exposure in the futures market.
 There are various strategies used for Speculation and arbitrage by simultaneous transactions in the spot and futures market.